Ancient Israel and the Days of Unleavened Bread

-There are three very important things to note in verse 15
+The following are three important things to note in verse 15:

 Notice the warning of punishment in the last part of verse 15 for anyone who eats leavened bread during these seven days.
 Why did God consider the eating of leavened bread during these days such a serious violation?